lidofinance/lido-dao/CONTRIBUTING.md

 fixing typos, adding examples, or clarifying explanations, your contributions are highly valued.
 These improvements help make the project more accessible and understandable for everyone.

-For more extensive documentation, visit the [Lido Docs repository](https://github.com/lidofinance/docs).
+For more extensive documentation, visit the [Lido Docs repository](https://github.com/lidofinance/docs) deployed at [docs.lido.fi](https://docs.lido.fi).

 ### Contributing to the Codebase